GennadyGS/CubeSharp/CubeSharp.md

 | Customer D | 60    |
 | Total      | 235   |

-We can similarly generalize code snippet above to reusable method by extracting the parameters `cubeResult`, `rowDimensions`, `getHeaderColumns` (function returning columns of header from row cube slice) and `getBodyColumns` (function returning columns of body from row cube slice) and extract `GetTableHeaderColumns()` function:
+You can generalize this code into a reusable method by extracting parameters for the cube result, row dimensions, and functions to get header and body columns:

 ```csharp
 IEnumerable<IDictionary<string, object>> GetTable<TIndex, T>(